 Why Is It Done?

-Marriage counseling can help couples in all types of intimate relationships — regardless of sexual orientation or marriage status.
+Marriage counseling can help couples in all types of intimate relationships — regardless of sexual orientation or marital status.

 Some couples seek marriage counseling to strengthen their partnership and gain a better understanding of each other.
 Marriage counseling can also help couples who plan to get married.
 Premarital counseling can help couples achieve a deeper understanding of each other and iron out differences before marriage.